phuocphan09/CS308/PLP2.md

 - Can begin with and include an underscore character
 - Symbol names are case sensitive

-**Other than that, Swift opens up all sorts of naming options, including the use of emoji characters to name your variables**
+**Other than that, Swift opens up all sorts of naming options, including the use of emoji characters to name your variables 🤓**

 ### Naming convention (standards in the community)
 Names of types and protocols are UpperCamelCase.
 Everything else is lowerCamelCase.